cvxgrp/scs/README.md

 triangular entries are filled in by copying the values of lower triangular entries.

-More explcitly, we want to express
+More explicitly, we want to express
 `Tr(C X)` as `vec(C)'*vec(X)`, where the `vec` operation takes the `k x k` matrix
 ```
 X = [ X11 X12 ...
 X1k